Skip to main content

 (v.)
 Both parties will have an opportunity to respond to the evidence and information provided during the hearing.

 d.
-Once all information has been heard, the Board will then adjourn and deliberate.
+Once all information has been heard, the Board will adjourn and deliberate.

 • All deliberations are made in a closed session.

-• The Board will provide its written recommendations and minority opinion to the Provost along with justification.
+• The Board will provide its written recommendations and minority opinion, as appropriate, to the Provost, or designee, along with justification within seven (7) university business days.

-• The Provost may uphold or overturn the recommendation of the Board.
+• The Provost or designee may uphold or overturn the recommendation of the Board.

-• The Provost will inform the parties of the final decision in writing within ten (10) business days of the receipt of the recommendation.
+• The Provost, or designee, will inform the parties of the final decision in writing within ten (10) university business days of the receipt of the recommendation.

 Revision History